PsuAstro528/project-mo9899/README_SOLARLINES.md

 that gives the smallest value of loss.
 The code also returns the coefficients of the G-H polynomial fit for each predefined absorption line.

 There are thus two windows-the window over which loss is calculated for a given wavelength fit, and the window over which different wavlengths fits are tried.
-We simply tried different window sizes for both and went with the choice of window size that produces the "best" fit (here, "best" fit is determined by eye rather than by evaluated loss or some other fit evaluation function).s
+We simply tried different window sizes for both and went with the choice of window size that produces the "best" fit (here, "best" fit is determined by eye rather than by evaluated loss or some other fit evaluation function).

 ### Installation Instructions
 ### Testing:
+For testing, we use the fitting algorithm to fit to two artifically created lines:
+* 1) Perfect Line
+** This is a line
+* 2) Terrible Line

 ### Benchmarking:
 ### Overview of Package Structure: